 Lori Ryerson is the owner and principal photographer for Focalocity.

 My photography is usually the result of serendipity.
-Although it does happen occasionally, I don’t usually go out with a preconceived shot in my head, seeking a specific arrangement of things that tell that exact story.
+Although it does happen, I don’t tend to go out with a preconceived shot in my head, seeking a specific arrangement of things that tell that exact story.
 Rather, I keep my eyes and mind open for an alignment of things that convey their story to me.
-I look for the narrative in an abandoned urban landscape, with its fading echoes of lives lived.
-I travel to places that fill me with awe and wonder at our universe, reminding me that it took eons to create these vast landscapes.
-I seek to convey how, in the grand scheme of things, we humans have barely a grain of significance against Mother Nature’s timeline.
+I look for the narrative in abandoned urban landscapes, with their fading echoes of lives lived.
+I travel to places that fill me with awe and wonder at our universe, reminding me that while it took eons for Mother Nature to create these vast landscapes, our human time here is relatively insignificant.
+I try to capture what silence looks like.
 These are the stories I look to tell through my lens.

 The way I present my photographs in printed form is just as much part of my artistic consideration as the composition.
-I may print on canvas, or on metal, perhaps something with a glossy surface.
-That decision is entirely dictated by the mood of the piece.
+I may print on canvas, or on metal, or use an older technique like gum bichromate.
+The decision is entirely dictated by the mood of the piece.
 I want to make sure that the final result that ends up on your wall enhances that story.

 Most of my life and work experiences have revolved around communications in some fashion.
-In my youth, it was through music and the performing arts.
+In the early days, it was through music and the performing arts.
 When I joined the business world, it morphed into the written word.
 Now I tell my stories through digital photography.
 (For those who like to know, I use a Panasonic Lumix mirrorless camera.)

 On a solo trip to explore Egypt in 2010, I camped out (with a guide!) for a night in the White Desert.
-Sadly, that extraordinary experience can only be shared verbally; the images remain locked in my brain, because I didn’t know how to make my camera do that work for me.
-That was the impetus, after 33 gap years, to finally get a post-secondary education.
+Sadly, I have no images from that night, because I didn’t know how to make my camera do that work for me.
+That was the impetus to return to school, after 33 gap years.
 In 2013, I graduated from Humber College with an honours certificate in photography.

-Thank you for giving me a little time in your life.
+Thank you for giving me your time.
 Hope you enjoy the view.